nnezdrt/Sudoku-Crasher/README.md

-# Sudoku-Crasher
+# Essay
-in 17

-A cheat for Sudoku, just for fun.

-You should input the entire puzzle (81 numbers), and the emptyblock is 0.
+Some of my little projects,code in free  time,just for fun.